 James M. Shaw, MD has been performing breast reconstruction surgery in Wichita, Kansas since 1995.
 In the state of Kansas, all patient’s diagnosed with breast cancer are eligible for breast reconstruction.
 Breast reconstruction surgery is covered by all private insurance companies and Medicare.
-Dr. Shaw can perform the breast reconstruction at the same time as the mastectomy or after the patient has had the mastectomy and is completely healed.
+Our plastic surgeon can perform the breast reconstruction at the same time as the mastectomy or after the patient has had the mastectomy and is completely healed.
 Also, congenital and developmental breast problems can be improved using reconstruct techniques.
 Dr. Shaw is certified by the American Board of Plastic Surgery and can carefully explain the various options available for breast reconstruction.

 Depending on each patient’s specific situation, Dr. Shaw can begin the breast reconstruction process at the time of the mastectomy or at a later date, after the mastectomy has been completed and the healing is complete.
 For a variety of reasons, the delayed reconstruction is the most frequent path for the majority of patients.